 Finally, there are the “four doors” which are redundant in the ritual frameworks we have experienced.
 The number four is symbolic to the four main stages of life (childhood, adolescence, adult, elderly), the four directions (north, south, east, west), the four seasons (autumn, winter, spring and summer) and the four elements (water, earth, air, fire).
 The ceremony is thus divided into four moments of work/relief marked by the opening/closing of the door.
 Generally after the ceremony, fruits are consumed and cuddles are given and received to celebrate our return in the great family of mankind.

 Mescalito or the grand-father can be a great teacher to who seeks him.
 He came on our path and helped us heal and find our lives, thank you so much.
-Thank you to all the allies and the Native American church helping in the protection and facilitation of this medicine to help people find their lives.
+Thank you to all the allies, wixarika the huichol natives and their culture and the Native American church ways helping in the protection and facilitation of this medicine to help people find their lives.

 Vipassana (meaning to see things as they really are), is one of india’s oldest meditation technique.
 It has been used for over 2500 years in India as a universal medicine for universal illnesses.
 It is a path of healing through self-observation that we practice and cherish.
 Vipassana centers where you can learn the technique exist all around the world.For more information on Vipassana meditation and to organise your first course

 Ayahuasca has been used for thousands of years by indigenous people mainly from south america to heal psychological, energetic and physical syndromes.
-It is without a doubt the most powerful psychotherapeutic journey of my life.
-I am learning to work this powerful medicine and will be deepening my exploration when we get to Peru.
+It is without a doubt one of the most powerful psychotherapeutic journey of my life.
 The article below is the best one I found to explain and conceptualise what is an Ayahuasca ceremony and what happens in them.A Psychotherapeutic View on the Therapeutic Effects of Ritual Ayahuasca Use (Anja Loizaga-Velde, 2013)